-For our fourth September prep challenge is to buy a few emergency preparedness books, a gas shut-off key, and a can opener.
-You need a small library of preparedness books to help you survive a disaster.
-I don’t get them on Kindle because I may not have access to the web, so, buy books you can hold.
-I’ve read several over the years and some are as long as the Bible.
-I prefer the less wordy ones.
-You’ll also need a gas shut-off key in case you need to turn of your gas, and a can opener in case you are without power.
+Our fourth September prep challenge is to buy a few emergency preparedness books, a gas shut-off key, and a can opener.
+Keep a small library of preparedness books to help you during a disaster.
+You may not have access to the internet during a power outage, so buy a book you can hold.
+I prefer the less wordy books.

 1. Buy an Emergency Preparedness Book

 - Preparedness Principles: The Complete Personal Preparedness Resource Guide for Any Emergency Situation by Barbara Salsbury, a Latter-day Saint author.
-I learned so much from Barbara about levels of preparedness and the type of grab and go bag (72-hour Kit) I wanted to buy.
+I learned so much from Barbara about levels of preparedness and the type of grab and go bag I needed.

 - Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios by Lisa Bedford.
-This book is practical, well researched, and easy to read.
+This practical book is well researched, and simple to read.
 I highly recommend it.
-Lisa She has an amazing website as well.
+Lisa has an amazing website as well.

 - Just In Case: How to Be Self-Sufficient When the Unexpected Happens by Kathy Harrison.
 “Learn how to inventory and rotate your food supply, pack an evacuation kit, maintain communication with loved ones, and much more.”